camaraproject/IdentityAndConsentManagement/documentation/CAMARA-OIDC-profile.md

 ## Client Credentials Flow

-The Client Credentials grant type is used to obtain a 2-legged Access Token that does not represent a user.
+The [OAuth 2.0 Client Credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) grant type is used to obtain a 2-legged Access Token that does not represent a user.
 This grant type can only be used when no personal user data is processed, and it is only a valid option to access the CAMARA APIs for these specific scenarios.

 ### Access Token Request